fablabnk/RVPCWorkshop/FLASH_GUIDE.md

 Here we describe a method to build and flash any of the demo RVPC firmwares onto the CH32V003 chip using a Raspberry Pi Pico and gdb

+# Programming using Raspberry Pi Pico

+You will need a Raspberry Pi with pin headers.
+We used a (Pico 1)[https://www.raspberrypi.com/documentation/microcontrollers/pico-series.html#pico-1-technical-specification]

 # Flashing / Programming

 ## Wiring